Student Run Farm

 Overview

-Kentucky State University Urban and CEA Agriculture student research assistants and summer interns work together under leadership to operate a Student-Run Farm on the Harold Benson Farm in Frankfort, Kentucky.
+Kentucky State University Urban and CEA Agriculture student research assistants and summer interns work together under leadership of Dr. Theo and Associates to operate a Student-Run Farm on the Harold Benson Farm in Frankfort, Kentucky.
 The Student-Run Farm has traditional agriculture field plots and several raised beds for annual crop production.
 They produce a wide array of crops throughout the seasons including varieties of tomatoes, cucumbers, summer squash, winter squash, herbs, peppers, leafy greens, carrots, pumpkins, watermelons, and many more vegetables and fruits.

 Missions